sizeofvoid/libopeninput/doc/user/device-quirks.rst

     Indicates the position of the touchpad on an external touchpad+keyboard combination device.
 This is a string enum.
 Don't specify it unless the touchpad is below.
+AttrEventCodeDisable=EV_ABS;BTN_STYLUS;EV_KEY:0x123;
+    Disables the evdev event type/code tuples on the device.
+Entries may be a named event type, or a named event code, or a named event type with a hexadecimal event code, separated by a single colon.